BriantOliveira/Neuroscience-simulation-notes/chapter1.md

 Because all the above interact in extremely complex ways.

 #### **The principles of simulation neuroscience**

 #### 1 \) Dense Reconstruction from sparse data

 The first important principle is that we have to do dense reconstructions dense, very detailed reconstructions and we have to do it from spares data.
 So, we will forever have spares data.
 No matter how much data we collect, it will forever be spare in terms of experimental.
 So, the problem we have to solve is how do we get a complete picture from spares data .
 So the first principles of simulation neuroscience is we have to establish the strategy from going to a little bit of datato using whatever knowledge we have of how the pieces fit together to build algorithms and algorithmically build the circuit.

 * Spares Biological Data \(ideally Strategic data\).

 * Constraints and principles

 * Algorithms

+Random System

+* Need to measure every pixel
+* no principles needed
+* Blind/ explicit reconstruction

+Organized System

+* Do not need to measure every pixel
+* Principles needed
+* Algorithmic reconstruction

+The challenge is to find the minimum data you need.
+The smallest data set, not the largest data set.
+The real science is to say what is the least amount of data that I need to be able to reconstruct it.
+That is a **compression algorithm. **To reconstruct an image, In this case you wont need to measure everything, but you will need the principles an dthat is what drives simulation neuroscience.
+And the you algorithmically reconstruct it.